restarone/comfortable-mexican-sofa-docs/Accessing-cms-content-from-the-app.md

 Note that ComfortableMexicanSofa will attempt to rescue `ActionView::MissingTemplate` by serving a matching CMS page.

 ## Render CMS Layout
-What if you want want to create CMS pages and partials but want to render your regular Rails template inside CMS layout?
+What if you don't want to create CMS pages and partials but want to render your regular Rails template inside CMS layout?
 You can do it like so:

     def index
       @events = Event.all